 Never before, have big corporations had larger profit margins and larger profits.
 The stock market is at historical highs, yet our wages have not increased.
 Because our wages are kept artificially low, their earnings are skyrocketing.
 While the middle class and working poor struggle to make ends meet day to day expenses, CEO’s are earning over 373 times the average worker.
 Aside from this being unsustainable economically, it is an appalling discrepancy.

 I understand the arguments big business is making against Unions.
 I also understand the push to eliminate minimum wage laws, and the real motivation behind them.
 I can not support positions that are against workers and that harm our economy and Country.
-I will not say that Unions are perfect, but paying a worker 373 times less then a CEO is much less perfect.
+Paying a worker 373 times less then a CEO is much less perfect.

 Furthermore, the question of whether I support Unions or Right To Work is a false choice.
 Everyone has the right to work.
 But, if you work in a Union Shop, you should not get the benefits of membership such as better salaries, benefits, and lifestyle without being a member.

 I support unions because they support the workers.
 Unions permit workers to bargain collectively for better wages and to be share in the rewards created through their hard work.